pivotal-cf/docs-book-compliance-tools/README.md

 This project can create and publish the documentation for Compliance Scanner as a web application.

-**Note:** For specific information about Compliance Scanner book and branches, see the [Compliance Scanner content repo readme](https://github.com/pivotal-cf/docs-addon-compliance-tools/blob/master/README.md).
+The content repo associated with this book is [docs-addon-compliance-tools](https://github.com/pivotal-cf/docs-addon-compliance-tools/).

 In this topic: